10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 In Chiquito, what needs to be proved by zero-knowledge proof represents a program, and like any program, it can consist of multiple computations, forming what is known as the trace.
 Signals serve as the building blocks of a trace-based witness generation system.
 Signals are data points or values that are used or produced at various stages of the computation.

-One of the beauty point of Chiquito’s approach lies in its ability to expose these signals as public inputs or outputs in a seamless and efficient manner.
+One of the beauty points of Chiquito’s approach lies in its ability to expose these signals as public inputs or outputs in a seamless and efficient manner.

 For example, in a hash computation, certain intermediate values might need to be exposed as public signals, while others remain hidden.
 Chiquito makes it easy to define which signals should be public and which should remain private.
 This is especially useful in privacy-preserving applications, where selective disclosure of information is crucial.